Fast identification and stabilization of unknown linear systems: A charaterization for fast exploration

-where $ $ is an arbitrary element of the left kernel of \eqref{eq:idMatrix2}/\eqref{eq:idMatrix}.
-We have just shown, that this implies $\xi P_N = 0$ and $\eta = 0$.
-Consequently, this equation shows that $ $ is in the left-kernel of \eqref{eq:idMatrix} independent of the choice of the input signal $(u_k)$.
-Hence it must be an element of the left kernel of

-Hence, if $(u_k)$ is a persistently exciting input signal of order $n+1$, then the rank of \eqref{eq:idMatrix} cannot be increased by any other input signal, which implies that $\calH(\calD_N) = \calH^*(\bar{x})$ must hold. \end{proof}

-Theorem \ref{thm:aPrioriExploration} can be viewed as a simple extension of Theorem 1 from \cite{van2020willems}.
-We still mention this result, firstly, in order to compare our approach with existing work in the literature and, secondly, because Theorem \ref{thm:aPrioriExploration} provides an interesting alternative to Algorithm \ref{alg:1} with advantages and disadvantages.
+We mention this result, firstly, to compare our approach with existing work in the literature and, secondly, because Corollary \ref{cor:aPrioriExploration} provides an interesting alternative to Algorithm \ref{alg:1} with advantages and disadvantages.

-For instance, it is a clear advantage of Theorem \ref{thm:aPrioriExploration} that the input signal $(u_k)$ can be chosen a priori, i.e., it must not be chosen online, since persistency of excitation depends in no way on $(A,B)$ or the values $(x_0,\ldots,x_N)$.
+For instance, it is a clear advantage of Corollary \ref{cor:aPrioriExploration} that the input signal $(u_k)$ can be chosen a priori, i.e., it must not be chosen online, since persistency of excitation depends in no way on $(A,B)$ or the values $(x_0,\ldots,x_{N-1})$.
 On the other hand, however, one should note that a signal $(u_k)$, which is persistently exciting of order $(n+1)$ will be significantly longer than $\tilde{n}+m$.
-To see this, consider that the matrix $H_{n+1}((u_k)_{k=0}^N)$ has $(n+1)m$ rows.
-Since it must have at least as many columns to have full row rank, we must require $N \geq 2(n+1)m - 1$.
-This additional length is the price which is paid for the conveniance of chosing the signal $(u_k)$ offline.
-Algorithm~\ref{alg:1} on the other hand can achieve faster identification, because it makes use of online knowledge for chosing $(u_k)$.
+To see this, consider that the matrix $H_{n+1}((u_k)_{k=0}^{N-1})$ has $(n+1)m$ rows.
+Since it must have at least as many columns to have full row rank, we must require $N \geq 2(n+1)m$.
+This additional length is the price which is paid for the convenience of choosing the signal $(u_k)$ offline.
+Algorithm~\ref{alg:1} on the other hand can achieve faster identification, because it makes use of online knowledge for choosing $(u_k)$.